vitaliihonta/zio-temporal/docs/src/main/mdoc/resilience/retries.md

 }
 ```

-When declaring activities inside the workflow implementation, it's allowed to provide custom timeouts and retry policies.
+When declaring activities inside the workflow implementation, it's possible to provide custom timeouts and retry policies.
 They are provided using `ZRetryOptions`:
 ```scala mdoc
 val retryOptions = ZRetryOptions.default